-Peer networks automatically import subnet routes as long as the route's destination (subnet IP address range) is not a privately reused public IP address.
-You can configure a peer to import the subnet routes that use privately reused public IP addresses if necessary.
+Peer networks automatically import subnet routes as long as the route's destination (subnet IP address range) is not a privately used public IP address.
+You can configure a peer to import the subnet routes that use privately used public IP addresses if necessary.

 Imported peering subnet routes cannot be removed unless you disable the peering.
 When you disable the peering, all imported peering subnet routes are automatically removed.

 Google Cloud prevents subnet IP address ranges conflicts between peered networks.

 The combined number of subnet routes in a VPC network and peering subnet routes imported from all peer networks is limited by the Maximum number of subnet IP ranges (primary and secondary).

 You can configure peer networks to export or import custom routes.
 In this context, custom routes means both static and dynamic routes in a VPC network.

 Even when a VPC network is configured to export its custom routes, it omits these types of routes: